Guide to avoiding contactless card fraud

 How do contactless cards work?

 Another purported method that fraudsters use is to actually process payments by standing near someone on a train or in another crowded public place and reading their contactless card through their clothes.
+However, according to Which?, there's little evidences that this type of fraud is common.

 - Infographic: What is a money mule?